merciba/paquet/README.md

 Creates a new instance of class `Paquet` with the following available options:

- * `generators`: Boolean, optional.
+ * `generators: Boolean`, optional.
 Defaults to false

 `.start(options)`

 Starts a Paquet API with the following available options:

- * `name`: String, required
+ * `name: String`, required
- * `port`: Number, optional.
+ * `port: Number`, optional.
 Defaults to 3000
- * `public`: String, optional.
+ * `public: String`, optional.
 Sets a folder as a static file server
- * `middleware`: Object, optional.
+ * `middleware: Object`, optional.
 Inserts middleware before the routes

 `options.middleware` object has the following structure: